Top 20 digital tools to work smarter and grow faster

 If you need to create visual content such as social media graphics, videos, presentations, posters and other assets, Canva is a brilliant graphic design tool available on web and mobile and providing millions of images, illustrations, fonts and templates.
 It has an extensive range of beautiful-looking templates for business flyers, brochures, business cards, logos, posters, infographics and more.

-The free package gives you a lot to work with, while the ‘Pro’ and ‘Enterprise’ options offer more customisation and advanced branding tools for monthly fees.
+The free package gives you a lot to work with, but for an annual fee, the ‘Pro’ and ‘Enterprise’ options offer plenty of useful perks, including deeper customisation, unlimited premium templates, branding kits and AI-powered creative tools.

 11. Mailchimp